zeek/broker/doc/data.rst

 Broker offers two data types for expressing time: ``timespan`` and ``timestamp``.

-Both types seemlessly interoperate with the C++ standard library time faciliates.
+Both types seamlessly interoperate with the C++ standard library time facilities.
 In fact, they are concrete specializations of the time types in
 |std_chrono|_:

 .. code-block:: cpp